 ACROSS ILLINOIS (RAIL) NORTH

-paths, county back roads, and low travelled residential streets.
+bike paths, county back roads, and low travelled

-recommend slightly riding faster at the beginning of the
+strongly recommend slightly riding faster at the beginning

 for the expected